mattordev-university/retroroad2_comp140/readme.md

 To play the game, you don't *need* to have the custom controller, as keyboard and mouse support have been added.
 Although the controller is a bespoke item, modeled, printed and wired by me the section below will expand on how you can go about creating your own, and what you will need to do so.
-**You can download the build of RR2TPR [HERE](https://mattrobertscgd.itch.io/), but there is also all versions in the repository \n for convenience.
+**You can download the build of RR2TPR [HERE](https://mattrobertscgd.itch.io/), but there is also all versions in the repository for convenience.
 This is temporary and I'll be moving them somwhere seperate later.**

 ## What does it look like?